 Gather sufficient evidence

 The auditor wants to know what the organisation does, and how it does it, in relation to each standard.
 Documentation needs to be produced to demonstrate application of systems and processes.

 The evidence required for each standard has been defined in a way that balances the need to be clear about what is expected, with sufficient flexibility in the way evidence can be presented.
 If an auditor identifies an area in which evidence is lacking, this determination can be used as an opportunity to improve business practices.

-    The Resources Handbook to Accompany the National Standards for Group Training Organisations (PDF, 477KB) can be of assistance when planning for an audit as the four state standards were developed from the National Standards for Group Training Organisations.
+The evidence guide can be of assistance when planning for an audit as the four state standards were developed from the National Standards for Group Training Organisations.

 The department has prepared a number of pre-audit hints to assist with understanding and undertaking an audit.